jespermhl/image-copyright-manager/readme.txt

 * Security improvements

 == Upgrade Notice ==

+= 1.1.0 =
+This update migrates copyright information to a custom database table for much better performance and scalability.
+All old taxonomy code has been removed.
+Please back up your database before upgrading.

 = 1.0.6 =
 This update addresses WordPress Plugin Directory submission requirements and resolves ownership verification issues.
 The plugin now includes all required headers and follows WordPress coding standards for directory submission.